milvus-io/milvus-docs/site/en/template/reference-doc-template.md

 as it is the foundation and source of truth of other docs.

-## Use plain and succinct sentence in reference docs
+## Use plain and succinct sentences in reference docs

 to make it more understandable to users.